 The instrument is quite old and there have been some problems with valve switching, detector function and the computer collecting the data.
-The problems increased over the year and in december 2004 the gas chromatograph broke down and had to be replaced.
+The problems increased over the year and in December 2004 the gas chromatograph broke down and had to be replaced.
 The instrument was dismantled and rebuilt to fit another type of chromatograph.
 Although the chromatograph has been replaced, valves and electronics have not.
 The equipment has by far exceeded its expected lifetime expectancy and should be replaced to avoid data loss and increasing maintenance costs.
 These problems have caused periods of reduced data availability.
-Due to the time needed to rebuild at NILU and reinstall the instrument at the station, there are no data for the period January - April 2005.
+Due to instrumental problems, there are three weeks of missing data in April 2006.